shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-06-UsingCloudStorage.md

 <img src='{{ site.baseurl }}/img/my-first-extension/cms-modal.png'/>
 </p>

 Add some restaurants.
 If you don't want to add the data manually, you can import it in Shoutem CMS.
 We prepared CSV (comma-separated values) file which you can use for importing.
 In the Shoutem CMS interface, open the 3 points `...` and select `Import` option.
 When asked to select the source, select `Comma-separated values`.
-For CSV data source, use this link: [static/getting-started/restaurants.csv](/static/getting-started/restaurants.csv).
+For CSV data source, use this link: [{{ site.url }}/static/getting-started/restaurants.csv](/static/getting-started/restaurants.csv).
 You can also upload CSV if you click `Browse`.
 Click `Next` and do the mapping.
 This is how the mapping should look like:

 <p class="image">
 <img src='{{ site.baseurl }}/img/my-first-extension/import-csv.png'/>